Labours of Hercules: Ninth: Belt of Hippolyta

 All would have gone well for Heracles had it not been for Hera.
 Hippolyta, impressed with Heracles and his exploits, agreed to give him the belt and would have done so had Hera not disguised herself and walked among the Amazons sowing seeds of distrust.
 She claimed the strangers were plotting to carry off the queen of the Amazons.
-Alarmed, the women set off on horseback to confront Heracles.
-When Heracles saw them, he thought Hippolyta had been plotting such treachery all along and had never meant to hand over the belt, so he killed her, took the belt and returned to Eurystheus.
+Alarmed, the warrior women set off on horseback to confront Heracles.
+According to Diodorus Siculus, Aella was the first Amazon to charge Heracles.
+Her name, meaning "stormswift," signified her remarkable speed and agility, but even she could not withstand Heracles and was ultimately defeated.
+Believing that Hippolyta had betrayed him, Heracles, now convinced of treachery, killed her, took the belt, and returned to Eurystheus.